carlos-cassol/test-solutions-engineer-2/README.md

 - Advanced analytics dashboard
 - Machine learning model training
 - Integration with external monitoring tools
-- Export to excel (Being able to configure the file)
+- Export to excel (Being able to configure the file online and export it later)